 Ever since the first Valentine’s Day that my wife and I spent as a couple (1998, for those curious), we’ve done a wide variety of things to celebrate the day.
 We’ve went out for the fancy dinners.
 We’ve seen a vase full of roses on the dining room table.
 We’ve popped open boxes of chocolate.
 We’ve even settled in at home with the kids.

-Things We’ve Learned Over the Years
+Things We’ve Learned About Valentine’s Day

 Romantic time together means more than any material gift